EndPointCorp/end-point-blog/2012/05/07/problem-with-cisco-vpn-on-ubuntu-1204.html.md

 The only problem was with VPN.
 While working for one of our clients, I need to connect to their VPN.
 On the old machine I did that through the Network Manager.
 Nothing easier, I went to the Network Manager, chose the Export option and saved all the settings to a file.
 I copied the file to the new computer and loaded it into the Network Manager.

 The file loaded correctly.
 I could switch the VPN on.
 It said everything works.
-But in fact it didn't.
-The message was "VPN is connected", I could switch it on and off, but I couldn't access any of the client's resources available from my previous notebook.
+But in fact it didn’t.
+The message was “VPN is connected”, I could switch it on and off, but I couldn’t access any of the client’s resources available from my previous notebook.

 The first thing I checked was the content of /etc/resolv.conf on both computers.
 The file without connecting to VPN looked like this on both computers: